Priorr/gmod-infected/README.md

 Basics of the Gamemode:
 Based on the Modern-Warfare 3 Infected Gamemode.
 One Player starts as a infected, very powerful and can infect other people.
 People that are infected spawn with basic loadouts.
-Once the first infected dies, they lose their loadout.E THEIR LOADOUT
+Once the first infected dies, they lose their loadout.

 Intricate Details:
 Source Weapon Base